marshular/Marshular/README.md

 - 🔭 &nbsp; "Reaching For The Stars"
 - 🤔 &nbsp; Constantly exploring new scripts and finding new ways to optimize
-- 🎓 &nbsp; Studying at a trade school for Engineering.
+- 🎓 &nbsp; Studied at a trade school for Engineering.
 - 💼 &nbsp; FiveM Developer for a very popular YouTuber
 - 🌱 &nbsp; Enthusiast in Artificial Intelligence.
 - ✍️ &nbsp; Watching Anime and trying my hand at breaking things.